dahlia/awesome-sqlalchemy/README.rst

 Profilers
 ---------

+flask_debugtoolbar_
+   Debug toolbar with SQLAlchemy query information for Flask.

+pyramid_debugtoolbar_
+   Debug toolbar with SQLAlchemy query information for Pyramid.

 SQLTap_
    SQLTap is a library that allows you to profile and introspect the queries that your application makes using SQLAlchemy.